 Diet is another important component to accompany mobility and fitness.
 To perform at your best physically, you need to eat a balanced diet, complete with fruits, vegetables, whole grains, low-fat dairy, and lean protein.
 People seeking to lose weight may try one or more different diet plans, from Weight Watchers to vegetarian.

-For aging adults, a threat to independence and mobility that is in your power to reverse is inactivity.
+For aging adults, a threat to independence and mobility is sarcopenia as a result of inactivity.
 For many older adults, inactivity is a process that develops over decades.
-The older some people get, the less active they become, meaning a decline in function exercises.
-For seniors, it’s not … Read More
+The older some people get, the less active they become, meaning a decline in functional exercises.
+For seniors, it’s not necessarily because … Read More